Elehiggle/SimpleRazerBatteryNotification/README.md

 ## Installation

-### SIMPLE USAGE: Skip to the [Usage via Windows binary](#usage-via-windows-binary) section if you want to use the precompiled Windows executable file.
+### SIMPLE USAGE: Skip to the [Usage via Windows binary](#usage-via-windows-binary) section if you want to use the precompiled Windows executable file

 1. Clone the repository: